runners4tme/hapibook/chapter-5.md

 }
 ```

-We need to sign up users as well.
+We need to sign in users as well.
+The users will sign in on the path '/users/signin' using the method called POST and the signInUser handler.

 ```js
 const signIn = {